Baldwin of Forde: Writings and studies

 Besides Baldwin's own writings, there is a decretal collection known as the Collectio Wigorniensis, still extant in manuscript (MS) form.
 It now resides in the British Library as Royal MS 10.A.ii.
 This collection may have belonged to Baldwin.
 It was probably compiled at Worcester Cathedral before December 1184, when Baldwin went to Canterbury, and besides a basic collection of Pope Alexander III's decretals it includes a number of letters from the papacy addressed to Baldwin as Bishop of Worcester and as Archbishop of Canterbury.
 Although the main contents are unexceptional, the compiler of the work numbered the books and capitula into which the work was divided, an innovation that allowed for much more efficient use of the collection.
 It is likely that the compiler was one of Baldwin's clerks, and that this testified to Baldwin's continuing interest in canon law.
 The manuscript itself was likely owned either by Baldwin himself or a member of his household.

 The historian Frank Barlow stated that Baldwin was "one of the greatest English decretalists".
 His work was more influential in his inspiration and support for the development of decretal collections, rather than in terms of the actual influence of his judicial decisions themselves.
 Another collection of writings associated with Baldwin is the correspondence relating to his dispute with the Christ Church monks.
 The documents relating to this dispute, which dragged on into the archbishopric of Hubert Walter, are published in one whole volume of the Rolls Series, which was edited by the Victorian historian William Stubbs.

 Reputation

 Baldwin's long-running dispute with his cathedral chapter caused the chronicler Gervase of Canterbury to characterise him as "a greater enemy to Christianity than Saladin."
-Another contemporary, Gerald of Wales, praised Baldwin as "distinguished for his learning and religion", but also claimed that he was gloomy and nervous.
+Another contemporary, Gerald of Wales, praised Baldwin as "distinguished for his learning and religion", but also said he was gloomy and nervous.
 Herbert of Bosham dedicated his History of Thomas, a story of Thomas Becket, to the archbishop in the late 1180s.
 The historian A. L. Poole called Baldwin a "distinguished scholar and deeply religious man, [but he] was injudicious and too austere to be a good leader."
 Baldwin was also known as a theologian, as well as being a canon lawyer.
 His clerk and nephew, Joseph of Exeter, accompanied Baldwin on the crusade, and wrote two works after his return to England: Antiocheis, an epic poem about King Richard on crusade, and De Bello Trojano, a rewriting of the Trojan War.